-Yes you can give your Nepalese wife/husband or business partner a bucket load of cash to buy land.
+Yes you can give your Nepali wife/husband or business partner a bucket load of cash to buy land.
 But it will never be in your name.
 A failed marriage or business relationship means you as a foreigner have little ground to stand on.
 No matter how much legal paperwork you filled out beforehand.
 The chances are you will come away with nothing.

-Even Nepalese people themselves are constantly being done over by property deals here.
+Even Nepali people themselves are constantly being done over by property deals here.
 Constantly changing governments, bribe taking local law makers and a lack of property rights mean that big money can buy anyone’s land.

-Example: I have a Nepalese friend who bought some titled land.
+Example: I have a Nepali friend who bought some titled land.
 Sign sealed and delivered.
 Five years later and a local road was just built through it.
 They lost it all.
 No compensation.
 If a local can’t win – a foreigner certainly never will.